Aaron-023/Premier-League-Magic-8-ball/README.md

 or

-- *"Brenth are in nth postion, best not to think about it."*
+- *"Brentford are in nth postion, best not to think about it."*